Chart Color Schemes

 Population growth drivers in Enoggera are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Enoggera's population is approximately 9,959 as of August 2025.
-This figure indicates an increase of 917 people, representing a 10.1% rise since the 2021 Census, which reported a population of 9,042.
-The growth is inferred from the estimated resident population of 9,881 as of June 2024 and an additional 87 validated new addresses since the Census date.
-This results in a population density ratio of 1,037 persons per square kilometer, comparable to averages across locations assessed by AreaSearch.
-Enoggera's growth rate exceeds that of the SA3 area (8.0%) and the SA4 region, positioning it as a growth leader in the region.
-Natural growth contributed approximately 41.9% of overall population gains during recent periods, with all migration drivers also being positive factors.
+Enoggera's population is approximately 9,961 as of November 2025.
+This figure represents a growth of 919 people (10.2%) since the 2021 Census, which reported a population of 9,042.
+The increase is inferred from the estimated resident population of 9,881 in June 2024 and an additional 88 validated new addresses since the Census date.
+This results in a population density ratio of 1,037 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
+Enoggera's growth rate exceeded that of its SA3 area (8.0%) and SA4 region, making it a growth leader in the region.
+Natural growth contributed approximately 41.9% of overall population gains during recent periods, with all drivers including overseas migration and interstate migration being positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are adopted.
-These state projections do not provide age category splits; thus, AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023, based on 2022 data, for each age cohort.
-Future demographic trends project an above median population growth for statistical areas across the nation, with Enoggera expected to increase by 1,424 persons by 2041, recording a total gain of 13.5% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
+These state projections do not provide age category splits; hence proportional growth weightings in line with ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort are applied where utilised.
+Future population dynamics anticipate an above median growth of statistical areas across the nation, with Enoggera expected to increase by 1,424 persons to 2041 based on the latest population numbers, recording a gain of 13.5% in total over the 17 years.

 Frequently Asked Questions - Population